History and the rise of Shandong set challenge for Japan's car makers in China

 ”Unlike people in big cities like Shanghai or Beijing, we’re more influenced by traditional Confucian culture, which makes us more conservative.
 When it comes to buying expensive items like cars, anti-Japanese sentiment won’t play a big role,’ she said.

-Toshiaki Mikoshiba, president of Honda’s China joint venture with Guangzhou Automobile Group Co (2238.HK) (601238.SS), recognizes the importance of the emerging provinces, but says his firm is not taking specific steps to take on the challenge.
+Toshiaki Mikoshiba, president of Honda’s China joint venture with Guangzhou Automobile Group Co , recognizes the importance of the emerging provinces, but says his firm is not taking specific steps to take on the challenge.

 “Our cars are based on Honda’s technology, but are made and sold by Chinese people here in China,” he told a news conference in Shanghai last week.
 “We’ve planted our roots in China.
 We would like the people to understand our steady efforts.”